LingweiKuang/TSGuard/TSGuard/readme.md

 Minimum Requirements:

-- Java 8 or above
+- Java 17 or above
 - Maven
 - Lombok
 - InfluxDB: 2.7.11 or earlier
 - IotDB: 1.3.3 or earlier
 - TDengine: 3.3.4.8 or earlier
+- Prometheus: 3.6.0 or earlier